 All the footage is rarely filmed in the same location simultaneously; this creates variations of light and different natural elements through the different shoot days.
 This is impossible to film the same set up naturally in a raw setting, as the variables are inconsistent – studios you can replicate it, as it’s human-made.

-What does colour grading do?
+What does color grading do?

-It also stylises your colour scheme across all of your footage, allowing your film to set the tone from the start.
+It also stylises your color scheme across all of your footage, allowing your film to set the tone from the start.
 It really does define the final look of your film and can be the final piece to your creative jigsaw.

 Finally, it’s the final step to transforming your video footage to the final film.
 It’s the last piece of the filmmaking puzzle and helps sculpt your video footage to give it an authentic, cinematic feel.

-Colour Correction vs Colour Grading
+Color Correction vs Color Grading

-Our favourite colour grading tools
+Our favourite color grading tools

-Here’s a couple of tools to improve your colour grading and help you improve your current video footage.
+Here’s a couple of tools to improve your color grading and help you improve your current video footage.
 These tools are easy to use and will help take your film to the next level.

 DaVinci Resolve is a high quality piece of video editing software and incredibly is free of charge.
-That’s one of the reasons we’ve included DaVinci Resolve here, as it’s an in-depth tool that will help you colour grade your film to the highest spec.
+That’s one of the reasons we’ve included DaVinci Resolve here, as it’s an in-depth tool that will help you color grade your film to the highest spec.

 Check it out today on their site: DaVinci Resolve.